visionsofstream/harmoniq-living-website/README.md

 🌐 Live Site: https://harmoniqliving.org

-A custom-built WordPress website for a wellness brand, designed to create a calm, modern user experience while maintaining performance and accessibility.
+A custom-built WordPress website for a wellness brand, designed to deliver a calm, modern user experience with clean visuals and smooth navigation.

 ## 💼 My Role
 - Frontend development